 The value of emotional intelligenceEmotional intelligence is the ability to identify, understand and manage our own emotions whilst identifying, understanding and influencing the emotions of others.
 This is a beneficial skill to have in any workplace but especially within customer service teams.
 Some agents may naturally have high emotional intelligence, however with training it can be nurtured and therefore improve the quality of interactions between agents and customers.
 Emotional Intelligence training provides agents with the knowledge and skills necessary to cultivate a higher empathy with customers.
 Understanding and engaged communication between agents and customers develop the right environment for better problem solving.

 Adapting to changeAnother benefit of an emotionally intelligent workforce is the ability for employees to embrace and adapt to change.
 The traditional contact centre is rapidly evolving to respond to customer needs and as channels become more digitised, the role of agents will also change.

+An empathetic, well trained workforce will be able to make the leap to higher skilled activities that deliver a more personalised customer centric and revenue rewarding approach.Creating a culture supportive of training, mentoring and peer level engagement can yield dividends in terms of proactive and engaged customer interactions.
+When positivity is fostered and performance feedback is given, our experience shows that contact centre performance improves exponentially.
 Customers often judge a successful interaction not just by the outcome but by how much effort is required on their part.
 Agents that can read the situation and manage their own emotions as well as the customer’s are extremely valuable in more complex cases, where out-of-the-box and creative thinking will dictate the customer experience.

 Share this story